0xstepit/pytorch-gans/README.md

   <img src="/images/models/dcgan/interpolation.png" width="300">
 </p>

-The notebook ends with a simple example on how to save and load the weight of your trained model.
+The notebook ends with a simple example on how to save and load the weights of your trained models.